-The District Nursing service will triage referrals from anyone who contacts them, such as patients, relatives, carers and other professionals, such as GP's, hospitals, care homes and social services
+The District Nursing service will triage referrals from anyone who contacts them, such as patients, relatives, carers and other professionals, such as GP's, Hospitals, Care Homes and Social Services

 The service is available to patients over 18 who are housebound and require nursing care or meet one of the following criteria:

-- post-operative patients who are temporarily unable to travel
+- Post-operative patients who are temporarily unable to travel

-- patients who require end of life care
+- Patients who require end of life care

-- people who are neutropenic and undergoing chemotherapy, radiotherapy or whose health condition would lead to travel or attendance at a clinic being detrimental to their treatment or recovery
+- People who are neutropenic and undergoing chemotherapy, radiotherapy or whose health condition would lead to travel or attendance at a clinic being detrimental to their treatment or recovery

-- those for whom, in the professional opinion of the District Nurse Team Leader, treatment or care would be appropriate to be carried out in the patient's home
+- Those for whom, in the professional opinion of the District Nurse Team Leader, treatment or care would be appropriate to be carried out in the patient's home

 - Non-urgent will be clinically triaged with access to service within 24-48hours

 - Routine will be clinically triaged with access to service with 1-3 days

-- Post-operative Visit access to service on specified date.
+- Post-operative Visit access to service on specified date

-Principles for Practice
+Principles for Practice:

-- promote and maintain independent living
+- Promote and maintain independent living

-- promote a coordinated approach to hospital discharge
+- Promote a coordinated approach to hospital discharge

-- reduce the incidence/frequency of admission and readmission by supporting and educating both patients and carers to seek early intervention for potentially debilitating conditions
+- Reduce the incidence/frequency of admission and readmission by supporting and educating both patients and carers to seek early intervention for potentially debilitating conditions

-- adopt a public health approach to all areas of practice to reduce ill health and promote healthy lifestyles
+- Adopt a public health approach to all areas of practice to reduce ill health and promote healthy lifestyles

-- promote an evidence-based approach to clinical activities
+- Promote an evidence-based approach to clinical activities

-- promote user involvement in both service planning and delivery.
+- Promote user involvement in both service planning and delivery.

 Provision of Care

-- assessment co-ordination and management of complex, chronic and acute nursing needs
+- Assessment co-ordination and management of complex, chronic and acute nursing needs

-- holistic wound assessment and management
+- Holistic wound assessment and management

-- palliative care for those who are terminally ill and care of the dying
+- Palliative care for those who are terminally ill and care of the dying

-- technical nursing interventions, e.g. syringe drivers, central lines, intravenous drugs, etc.
+- Technical nursing interventions, e.g. syringe drivers, central lines, intravenous drugs, etc.

-- bereavement support
+- Bereavement support

-- assessment of nursing equipment
+- Assessment of nursing equipment

 Patients will be discharged from the service when:

-- the treatment is completed
+- The treatment is completed

-- the patient can self-manage safely
+- When the patient can self-manage safely

-- patient moves out of area.
+- When patient moves out of area

+Somerset is divided into nine GP Federations which are indicated by the coloured dots on the map.
 Each District Nursing Federation has a main hub which is the single point of access for referrals and administration for the Federation.
 Some Federations will also have smaller offices, 'spokes' to enable the nursing teams to effectively cover the very rural county of Somerset.
-The locations can be seen on the map below and you can find the contact details for the District Nursing Hubs by following the link.
+The locations and contact details for the District Nursing Hubs can be seen in the map provided.

-The District Nursing Federation HUBs operate from 08:00h to 18:00h Monday to Friday
+The District Nursing Federation HUBs operate from 08:00h to 18:00h Monday to Friday.

 For Out of Hours (evenings, overnight, weekends and bank holidays) please contact 111